AILBC/SeqAGraph/README.md

 Note that an different version of rdkit may result in different SMILES canonicalization results.

+## 3. Custom indexing kernel
-Additionally, we apply a custom CUDA kernel for the operation `src1.index_select(0, idx1) ~ src2.index_select(0, idx2)`, which is one of the operation in our padding-free global attention for molecular graphs, it is faster than naive pytorch operation and also support AMP in pytorch.
+The custom CUDA kernel for the operation `src1.index_select(0, idx1) ~ src2.index_select(0, idx2)` is now available, which is one of the operation in our padding-free global attention for molecular graphs, it is faster than naive pytorch operation and also support AMP in pytorch.
 It should works well in most of the situation and will be further optimized later.
 You can install it by running :
 ```
 python index_elemtwise_cuda/setup.py install
 ```

-## 3. Data preprocessing
+## 4. Data preprocessing
 We mainly use **USPTO-50k**, **USPTO-full** and **USPTO-MIT** datasets for training and evaluation, you can download them manually at the following address:
 ```
 uspto_50k  https://www.dropbox.com/scl/fo/4b4vlp3muns4hsp0sqp5q/h?dl=0&rlkey=272fqtrlk57jkmom6i5h0xomu